 Taylors of Harrogate tendered the ‛Data Capture System′ project through a competitive selection process.
 ‘We were delighted to have been awarded the project′ commented Tim Barber, Company Director. ‛Shopfloor-Online’s features like configurable dashboards, which provide a real-time view of line performance and the ability for the users to create their own reports, gave us the edge′, said Tim, ‛but as importantly, our commitment to a long-term partnership with Taylors of Harrogate.′

 The MES (DCS) is providing Taylors of Harrogate with visibility of all their manufacturing data and a system that all personnel can use.
-Functionality delivered by Shopfloor-Online includes scheduling, production order tracking, downtime monitoring, waste tracking, OEE (Overall Equipment Efficiency), in-line and offline quality, statistical process control (SPC) and traceability.
+Functionality delivered by Shopfloor-Online MES / MOM software includes scheduling, production order tracking, downtime monitoring, waste tracking, OEE system, in-line and offline quality, SPC software and traceability.

 ‛Despite the additional hurdle of the Covid -19 pandemic′, commented Tim, ‛we are proud that we were able to deliver Shopfloor-Online on the first two production lines in just 72 days after kick-off and then, across all 25 manufacturing lines by the end of August.′

 ‛In a few months, Shopfloor-Online has fundamentally changed the way we work.
 User adoption has been very good′, reflected Lee Stephenson, ‛and with real data, we are already able to make improvements that will positively impact our business.′